janklab/MCodeNavigator/doc/Developing.md

 Developing MProjectNavigator
 ============================

+## Setup

 If you want to hack on MProjectNavigator, generally all you need is a compatible version of Matlab.

+To build the MProjectNavigator distribution, you'll need `make`.
+That comes preinstalled on macOS.

+### Java Setup

 If you want to hack on MProjectNavigator's custom Java components, you'll need: